 In 2009, our staff of experts participated in the NIMH RAISE-ETP study, contributing to the largest study to date in North America on effective services to promote recovery from first episode psychosis.
 What the study results showed confirmed our hypothesis: that comprehensive and coordinated specialty care for individuals and families recovering from first episode psychosis significantly improves recovery outcomes compared to traditionally available community mental health services.

-The exciting results from the RAISE study have led to federal and state support of expansion of Coordinated Specialty Care programs such as OASIS, and we now have two clinics (Chapel Hill and Raleigh) serving the Research Triangle and surrounding communities, consultation services for individuals, families, and providers outside of our catchment zones, and a Technical Assistance Program working in partnership with North Carolina’s Department of Mental Health, area Managed Care Organizations, and local agencies and providers to develop additional Coordinated Specialty Care clinics throughout North Carolina.
+The exciting results from the RAISE study have led to federal and state support of expansion of Coordinated Specialty Care programs such as OASIS, consultation services for individuals, families, and providers outside of our catchment zones, and a Technical Assistance Program working in partnership with North Carolina’s Department of Mental Health, area Managed Care Organizations, and local agencies and providers to develop additional Coordinated Specialty Care clinics throughout North Carolina.